 HITRUST CSF® Certified status demonstrates that Cleveland Clinic’s Electronic Medical Records system (EPIC) has met key regulatory requirements and healthcare-defined control requirements, and risks are appropriately managed.

 Physicians in private practice who use Cleveland Clinic’s MyPractice Community electronic medical record system (EMR) can now access medical images generated in any Cleveland Clinic imaging facility by simply clicking the Get Image ;button in their EMR.
 Selected images appear directly inside the context of the patient’s record.

 To save time and bandwidth, the data associated with these images is not downloaded to the clinician’s hard drive.
 Instead, data is quickly “rendered” through a system of secure, dedicated servers that then simply “paint” the workstation’s screen.

-To establish a MyPractice Community account:
+How To Establish a MyPractice Community Account